UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 What is the data type of one of the values in this column?

-We are going to ignore the `numpy` portion for now (You’ll see this in Module 8) but for now we can clearly see it says `int`.
+We are going to ignore the `numpy` portion for now (You’ll see this in Module 8), but for now, we can clearly see it says `int`.

 ---